yairdar/aguide/docs/base-tutorials/b-devpod/index.md

 # About

 Devpod makes it easy to prepare an environment for software development.
-It works the same way on cloud computing instances as same as docker containers.
+It works the same way on cloud computing instances and docker containers.

 ???+ info "Project Development"
      View source on [Github](https://github.com/yairdar/devpod)